oldxavier/chessploring/README.md

 # chessploring
-A self-study attempt to beat myself
+A self-study attempt to beat myself in chess.